 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
 3 1 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 0 5.4 The requirements for learner interaction are clearly stated.
-2 1 Total 4 5
+2 1 Total 5 5

-- 5.1: Activities engage students in activities described in the objectives, so they designed to promote achievement. - 5.2: Nothing in the syllabus or outline indicates that students will interact with each other, but activities allow students to interact with course content in a variety of ways. - 5.3: No plan is provided for classroom response time or assignment feedback. - 5.4: No requirements are listed for learner interaction in face-to-face sections, but online students are required to participate in discussions, although there are no guidelines for this participation.
+- 5.1: Activities engage students in activities described in the objectives, so they are designed to promote achievement. - 5.2: Students are explicitly expected to participate in class, but the participation outlined in the syllabus does not include interactions with peers or 2-way interactions with the instructor, other than the request that students ask questions if they need clarification.
+Including peer interaction activities would allow students to learn from each other's work. - 5.3: No plan is provided for classroom response time or assignment feedback. - 5.4: No requirements are listed for learner interaction, other than guidelines for being non-disruptive.

 F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 3 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
-2 0 6.4 The course technologies are current.
+2 1 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total , 7
+1 0 Tota !
+8

-- 6.1: TestOut software activities will support the learning objectives, as the objectives are aligned with TestOut content. - 6.2: The TestOut software engages students in lab simulations, so this tool is adequately active. - 6.3: The course materials do not explain how students will access the TestOut software. - 6.4: Course technologies are current. - 6.5: No links are provided in the syllabus.
+- 6.1: Illustrator and online file storage support the learning objectives and the instructor's ability to access student work. - 6.2: Tools and the creative assessment activities promote engagement. - 6.3: It is assumed that students will be using Illustrator in a class lab.
+Information on how students can access or purchase Illustrator on their own devices would be helpful. - 6.4: Course technologies are current. - 6.5: No links are provided in the syllabus.
 A review of the agreement for each application required in the course will insure that student data required for the use of the software is secure.
 Linking to the agreements will allow students to easily access the policies.

 G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered 3 0 and how to obtain it.
 7.2 Course instructions articulate or link to the institution's accessibility policies and services.
-3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic 2 0 support services and resources can help learners succeed in the course and how learners can obtain them.
-7.4 Course instructions articulate or link to an explanation of how the institution's student support 1 0 services and resources can help learners succeed in the course and how learners can obtain them.
-Total 3 3
+3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic 2 2 support services and resources can help learners succeed in the course and how learners can obtain them.
+7.4 Course instructions articulate or link to an explanation of how the institution's student support 1 1 services and resources can help learners succeed in the course and how learners can obtain them.
+Total 6